 The Trump Administration is Pushing to Detain More People

 In the early months of the Trump Administration, increased immigration enforcement has resulted in a higher number of detentions.
 According to reporting from the New York Times, immigration arrests in the first three months of 2017 were nearly 40 percent higher than they were over the same period in 2016.
 With more arrests almost inevitably comes an increase in the number of detainees.

 The average number of people in an ICE detention facility on any given day is now nearly 40,000.
 To put this number into perspective, Detention Watch Network reports that in 2014 the average number of people detained each day was 34,000, in 1994, the average number was only 5,000.
 While ICE has been dramatically expanding immigration detention, the federal government has done much less to expand its overall capacity.
 The result of this policy is clear: More and more immigrants are being subjected to poor conditions inside U.S. detention facilities.
 Tragically, the already poor conditions are slowly beginning to deteriorate even further.

 Do You Need Immigration Help?

-Our Los Angeles immigration lawyers are standing by, ready to help.
-At the Law Office of Joshua L. Goldstein, PC, we handle all aspects of immigration law for immigrants in L.A.
+Our immigration lawyer in Los Angeless are standing by, ready to help.
+At the Goldstein Immigration Lawyers, we handle all aspects of immigration law for immigrants in L.A.
 If you have any questions about an immigration detention facility, please contact us today at (213) 514-8870 to set up a fully confidential review of your case.
 From our office in the heart of Los Angeles, we represent clients throughout Southern California, including in Torrance, Downey and Inglewood.